benkeen/generatedata/README.md

 tag: https://github.com/benkeen/generatedata/releases

 ## Requirements
-- PHP 5.3 or any later version of PHP 5. *Doesn't currently support PHP 7.*
+- PHP 5.3 or any later version of PHP 5.
 - MySQL 4.1.3 or later

 ## How to Install / Documentation